-- Homebased Users, who have access to the vehicles on evenings and weekends, has been designed for users to pay \$300 per month (introductory rate). - Workbased Commuters are employees of Stanford Research Park area businesses, who commute to and from the Caltrain California Avenue station and their employment location.
-Carpooling among Workbased Commuters is highly encouraged.
-In CarLink II, employers pay \$350/month for a subscription package, which includes the Workbased Commuter and Day Use components (see below). - Workbased Day Users are employed by business subscribers of the Stanford Research Park for personal and business trips throughout the day.
-Day Use is included in the subscription package.
+- Homebased Users, who have access to the vehicles on evenings and weekends, pay \$300 per month.
+These members live in or near Palo Alto and drive a CarLink vehicle to the Caltrain California Avenue station each weekday morning, before taking a train to work and then home again at night. - Workbased Commuters are employees of Stanford Research Park businesses, who use the CarLink vehicles that Homebased Users parked at Caltrain in the AM, to commute to and from the California Avenue station and their work site.
+Employers pay approximately \$50/month per vehicle for employee access to vehicles.
+Employers are highly encouraged to promote carpooling among Workbased Commuters. - Workbased Day Users are employed by business subscribers of the Stanford Research Park (i.e., the same companies as for Workbased Commuters) and use the vehicles for personal and business trips throughout the day.
+Day Use is provided as a subscription package to employers for \$300 per vehicle per month.

-Homebased Users and Workbased Commuters exchange the vehicles at Caltrain's California Avenue station located in Palo Alto.
-Again, all user fees include fuel, insurance, and maintenance costs.
-Roadside assistance and an emergency taxi service are also provided.
-In addition to vehicle support services, CarLink implementation staff supports the program by cleaning and occasionally refueling the vehicles, as well as maintaining e-mail and phone contact with users.
+Again, all user fees include maintenance, insurance, and fuel costs.
+Roadside assistance and emergency taxi services are also provided.
+The CarLink implementation staff also supports the program by cleaning the vehicles, as well as maintaining e-mail and phone contact with users.

-Since the CarLink II program is focused on understanding the commercial potential of commuter-based carsharing, the identification of enthusiastic employers is critical.
+Since the CarLink II program is focused on understanding the commercial potential of commuter-based carsharing, the identification of enthusiastic employers is vital.
 Attributes that can promote commuter-based carsharing include:

-- Traffic congestion and parking constraints; - Close proximity to transit and transit incentives (e.g., reduced fares); - Innovative corporate philosophies and/or mandates (e.g., business parks requiring participation in transportation demand management programs and tax benefits for employers and/or individuals using alternative modes to commute, such as transit and carpooling);
+- Traffic congestion and parking constraints; - Proximity to transit and transit incentives (e.g., reduced fares): - Innovative corporate philosophies and/or mandates (e.g., transportation demand management programs);

-- Potential to integrate carsharing with current transportation alternatives (e.g., shuttles and vanpooling); and - Transit feeder service gaps (e.g., shuttles are not available).
+- Potential to integrate carsharing with current transportation alternatives (e.g., vanpooling); and - Transit feeder service gaps (e.g., shuttles are not available).

-During site selection, the CarLink II team chose to work primarily with the Stanford Research Park (containing over 700 acres, 10 million square feet of developed buildings and facilities, 162 buildings, 150 companies, and 23,000 employees) in recruiting employer participants.
-This proved to be a productive strategy because the Stanford Management Company assisted in identifying and initially contacting potential employers.
+During site selection, the CarLink II team chose to work with one group-the Stanford Research Park2-in recruiting employer participants.
 As its name suggests, the Stanford Research Park primarily houses research companies, whose type and size varies widely.
-There are large high-tech law firms, software companies, pharmaceutical research companies, and several "dot coms."
+There are high-tech law firms, software companies, pharmaceutical research companies, and several "dot coms."